Chris Anokute: Career

 Anokute's entry point into the music industry came when at the age of 17, he approached John Houston, father of Whitney, and asked to be part of his management team.
 Houston soon became a mentor to Anokute.

 At the same time he secured an internship in A&R administration at Def Jam Records, working under A&R executive Rob Mitchell.
 Once promoted to A&R Administration assistant, he worked on projects including Sum 41, Ashanti, Foxy Brown and Jay-Z's The Blueprint.

 Anokute discovered the songwriter Alisha Brooks, and later introduced her to Vada Nobles.
 Nobles provided a selection of instrumentals to write to, and from one track, Brooks created Pon de Replay.
-Soon afterwards, the song was recorded by the then unknown Rihanna.
-Pon De Replay landed the 16-year-old a deal with Def Jam Universal, becoming her debut single as a major label recording artist.
+Soon afterwards, Chris secured an opportunity for the song to be recorded by the then unknown Rihanna.
+Pon De Replay was the song that landed the 16-year-old a deal with Def Jam Universal, becoming her debut single as a major label recording artist.

 Anokute was soon hired by Jason Flom as the senior director A&R for Virgin/Capitol Records, where his first A&R work project was Joss Stone's Introducing Joss Stone (stylised as Introducing...
 Joss Stone) (2007).
 Shortly after, Chris and Jason signed Katy Perry through an introduction from Katy's long time publicist, Angelica Cob-Baehler.
 He went on to successfully A&R Katy's first two multi-platinum Capitol albums, One Of The Boys (2008) and Teenage Dream (2010), yielding 11 #1 singles and over 50 million albums and singles sold collectively.
 As an independent hire, Chris also worked A&R on Katy's Smile album (2020), that achieved RIAA gold status, and featured the RIAA platinum, 1 billion plus streaming hit, Never Really Over.

 In 2011, Anokute left Capitol to take a job at Universal Motown as their senior vice president, A&R. There, he worked closely with Motown President Sylvia Rhone, assisting her on Kelly Rowland's first album for the label, Here I Am, which included the #1 single Motivation (featuring Lil’ Wayne).

 In 2012, Chris made a lateral move to Island Def Jam Music Group, where he served as the company's senior vice-president of A&R. While at Island Def Jam Music Group, Chris signed Australian rapper Iggy Azalea, and worked A&R on her debut album The New Classic.
 The album featured the 3 multi-platinum singles: Work, Fancy, and Black Widow.